0ranki/hydroxide-push/README.md

     - Latest container image is pulled
     - A named volume (`hydroxide-push`) will be created for the configuration
     - Login to Proton and push URL configuration is handled automatically, after which the daemon starts
-- After the initial setup, the ConfigMap (before `---`) can be removed from the YAML.).
+- After the initial setup, the ConfigMap (before `---`) can be removed from the YAML.
 Optionally to clear the environment variables, run

     ```shell
     podman kube play ./hydroxide-push-podman.yaml --replace